adocilesloth/InstantReplay/README.md

 (from OBS Classic) plugins to allow instant replays in live streams.

 **===WINDOWS===**
-Windows is built and working for both 32bit and 64bit
+Windows is built and working for 64bit

 Drag and drop obs-studio folder into C:\Program Files
 (or wher ever you have obs-studio installed)